IbrahimF1/Daily-Coding-Problem/README.md

 Before getting started on doing coding problems I wanted to share how to confirm your participation, but more importantly to explain why I am doing it this way.
 The current state of interviews for tech roles and software development usually involves a mix of behavioral and technical interviews.
 Most problems given at technical interviews involves a variation or a direct copy of a problem found on Leetcode.

 Leetcode style problems are almost unavoidable, but also tend to be a pain for most people applying for a software engineering role.
 As I'm sure the other people who have done Leetcode before know, it is hard to start and easy to put down.
-So, I want to make a system that holds us accountable to commiting to a problem-a-day.
+So, I want to make a system that holds us accountable to committing to a problem-a-day.

 ---